santiagoaldanondo/third-proyect-api/README.md

 4. Create, modify and delete timetables dates for an account by setting rules for days of the month, days of the week and duration of the date.
 5. Delete existing timetable dates.
 6. Create, modify and delete suppliers.
-7. Create, modify and delete services.
+7. Create, modify and delete treatments.
-8. Relate services to suppliers and set prices for the combination service + supplier -> Allow uploading files?
+8. Relate treatments to suppliers and set prices for the combination treatment + supplier -> Allow uploading files?
 9. Create, modify and delete clients.
 10. Relate clients to a supplier.
-11. Assign a client, a service and a user/worker to a timetable date.
+11. Assign a client, a treatment and a user/worker to a timetable date.
-12. Modify existing dates (client + service + worker).
+12. Modify existing dates (client + treatment + worker).
 13. Get reports of the invoices per month, client, user/worker and supplier.
 14. Users should only have access to resources inside their account.